-3.2 Scenario-Based Evaluation
+5.2.
+Scenario-based evaluation

 We took a scenario-based approach in evaluation of the WPA.
 The scenarios were defined based on a previous study [2].
-Scenarios included: (1) Touch-less interaction, (2) Tele-presence, and (3) Mobile access to the EPR in ward rounds.
+Scenarios included: 1) Touch-less interaction, 2) Tele-presence, and 3) Mobile access to the EPR in ward rounds.
 These three scenarios are part of a bigger scenario which starts with a patient getting an orthopedic surgery.
 Before the surgery, the surgeon needs to review the medical images of the patient.
 The WPA helps the surgeon find relevant medical images and adjust the view through touch-less modalities.
 During the surgery, the surgeon needs another experienced surgeon's opinion about the surgery.
 The WPA helps the local surgeon to have a tele-presence session with the remote colleague.
 After surgery, the patient is moved to the ward, and the surgeon visits the patient in the ward.
 The WPA enables the surgeon to see the patient electronic records on the go and review the new medical images after the surgery.

-3.3 Preparing Data for the Study
+5.3.
+Preparing data for the study

 Since all three scenarios are related to each other, for this study we needed real medical cases.
 We selected two cases with the help of our medical partner.
-We anonymized the data and assigned unreal names to the selected cases.
-Two human actors from university staff played the role of the patients during the ward round scenario.
+We anonymized the data and assigned fictional names to the selected cases.
+Two human actors (university colleagues) played the role of patients during the ward round scenario.
 We also used real pictures of the surgical site taken during real surgeries.
-The pictures were printed and attached to the simulation doll to create a more realistic view (see Fig. 2-a).
+The pictures were printed and attached to the simulation doll to create a more realistic setting (see Fig. 4).